JingwenShi123/Talking-Clock-Team-5/README.md

 If you wish to "snooze for 5 minutes," simply press the "Snooze" button, and the system will automatically set an alarm to gently awaken you again in 5 minutes, providing you with a delightful morning experience.

 **Daytime & Nighttime Indication**
 The images daytime and nighttime are setted as background.
 The two models switch automatically to indicate the time.

+**Countdown Timer**
+Select the countdown icon and, in the pop-up interface, configure the countdown duration by:
+*(1) Choosing the time unit - hours/minutes;*
+*(2) Manually entering the numerical value;*
+*(3) Selecting a preferred alert ringtone (or using the default ringtone).*

 ##  Licensing and FAIR Data Principles
 The significance of Licensing and adherence to the FAIR data principles in our project is paramount in ensuring the creation of a reliable, inclusive, and ethically responsible tool.
 Our bilingual time-announcing clock is committed to upholding these principles.